Key Takeaways

 The words and formatting you use in your emails matter.
 Certain phrases, like "make money fast" or "100% free," can instantly set off spam filters.
 The same goes for using excessive exclamation points, writing in all caps, or including attachments that could be perceived as harmful.
 Even the links you include are under scrutiny; linking to a disreputable website can tarnish your own reputation by association.

 Establish a consistent sending schedule that your audience can get used to.
 If you need to increase your sending frequency or volume, do it gradually over time.
-This helps you maintain a stable and predictable sending pattern, which builds trust with both your subscribers and the email providers that control your deliverability.
+This helps you maintain a stable and predictable sending pattern, which builds trust with both your prospects and the email providers that control your deliverability.

 Email authentication protocols like SPF, DKIM, and DMARC are your digital credentials.
 They prove to receiving servers that you are who you say you are.
 Failing to set them up correctly leaves your domain vulnerable to being spoofed by phishers and spammers, which can destroy your reputation.
 If an ISP can’t verify that an email is legitimately from you, it’s much more likely to send it straight to the spam folder.

-How to Improve Your Email Reputation
+Actionable Steps to Improve Your Email Reputation

 A healthy email list is the foundation of a good sender reputation.
 Regularly pruning your list to remove old or inactive addresses is essential.
 Only send emails to people who have explicitly opted in to receive them—using a double opt-in process is a great way to confirm consent.
 Whatever you do, never buy an email list.
 It’s a fast track to landing on blocklists, as these lists are often full of invalid addresses and spam traps.
-Sending to unengaged users tells inbox providers that your mail isn't wanted, which can quickly get you blacklisted.
-A clean list means you’re only reaching people who actually want to hear from you.
+Sending to unengaged users tells inbox providers that your mail isn't wanted, which can quickly

 ISPs are always watching how recipients interact with your emails.
 High open rates, clicks, and replies signal that your content is valuable and welcome.
 On the other hand, if your emails are consistently ignored or deleted without being opened, it’s a major red flag.
-Low engagement will absolutely affect your sender reputation.
-To keep engagement high, focus on sending relevant, personalized content.
-Segment your audience so you can tailor your messages to specific interests.
-The more you treat your email list like a community of individuals, the more they’ll interact with your campaigns, sending all the right signals to ISPs.
+Low engagement will absolutely

 Predictability builds trust.
 Sending emails on a regular, consistent schedule helps ISPs recognize your sending patterns and view you as a legitimate sender.
 Avoid sudden, massive sends after long periods of silence, as this can look like spamming behavior.
 At the same time, be careful not to send too frequently.
-Bombarding your subscribers with emails is a surefire way to increase your unsubscribes and complaints, both of which damage your reputation.
+Bombarding your prospects with emails is a surefire way to increase your unsubscribes and complaints, both of which damage your reputation.
 Find a rhythm that works for your audience and stick to it.
 This consistency shows mailbox providers that you’re a reliable presence, not a random threat.

 Related Articles

-- The Importance of Email List Hygiene for Successful Cold Email Campaigns
+- The Importance Of Email List Hygiene For Successful Cold Email Campaigns

 Frequently Asked Questions

 What's the real difference between domain and IP reputation?
-Think of your IP address as the physical mailing address of the post office you're sending from, and your domain as your company's name on the return address.
+Your IP address as the physical mailing address of the post office you're sending from, and your domain as your company's name on the return address.
 Mailbox providers track the reputation of both.
 A bad IP reputation means the "post office" itself is known for sending junk mail, which can happen if you're on a shared IP with spammers.
 A bad domain reputation means your specific brand is seen as untrustworthy, regardless of where the mail comes from.
 You need both to be in good standing for consistent inbox placement.

-My reputation score looks good, so why are my emails still landing in spam?
+How long does it take to repair a damaged email reputationMy reputation score looks good, so why are my emails still landing in spam?
 Your sender score is a huge piece of the puzzle, but it's not the only one.
 Mailbox providers also analyze the content of your emails, recipient engagement, and your authentication records.
 Your emails could be flagged for using spammy-sounding phrases, having broken links, or triggering low engagement from your audience.
 A good score gets you in the door, but the quality and relevance of your message determine whether you get to stay in the inbox.